Project / Conservation

 A word from the Project Lead

 The building fabric was incredibly delicate.
-Walpole was quoted as saying ‘My buildings are paper, like my writings and both will blow away in ten years after I am dead’.
+Walpole was quoted as saying, ‘My buildings are paper, like my writings and both will blow away in ten years after I am dead’.
 This delicacy proved an enjoyable challenge when considering structural repairs.
-What could we lose to save?
+What could we lose to save the rest?
 What layers of building development could be stripped back to restore Walpole’s vision?

 Awards